legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 26.2.8.
 Sailing Vessels

-In fulfilling their responsibility to ensure that vessels are safely and sufficiently manned, owners and operators should:
+An Administration should ensure that all vessels are safely and sufficiently manned in relation to the nature of their operation with the responsibilities placed on companies owning or operating seagoing vessels, to ensure that their vessels are manned with personnel of appropriate grades who have been properly trained and certificated.

 Situations may arise in which a seafarer may be required to work during scheduled hours of rest.
 These include emergencies which threaten the safety of the vessel or put life at risk.
 In these circumstances, the limits may be exceeded provided compensatory arrangements are subsequently made to avoid fatigue.